anjos/site/content/category/media/beat-overview.rst

 allows easy online access to experimentation and testing in computational science.
 You define what data and modules you would like to use, we make sure the system runs and provides you with a result.
 Data from different experiments can be easily compared and searched.
-The platform also provides an attestation mechanism for your reports (scientific papers, technical documents or certifications).
+The platform also provides an attestatiof mechanism for your reports (scientific papers, technical documents or certifications).
 I am one of the authors and architect of the platform.
 I coordinate work on it at the `Idiap Research Institute`_.